How to Buy Shares Online in Ireland

 If you use their eToro Money App to deposit or withdraw Euros – you will not be charged a conversion fee.

-If you don’t use the Etoro Money App – conversion fees are charged. (see below)
+If you don’t use the Etoro Money App – conversion fees will be charged. (see below)

 The conversion fee on Euro deposits by bank transfer is 0.5%